Grumpyface Studios: The Amazing World of Gumball: Mutant Fridge Mayhem

 Mutant Fridge Mayhem is a 2D arena-based "beat em up" published by Cartoon Network and released on the iOS App Store on November 27, 2012.
 It received an Honorable Mention as part of the "Cynopsis Kids 2nd Annual !magination Awards 2013" for "Best Video Game for a TV Series/Special".

 Regular Show: Ghost Toasters

 Ghost Toasters is a side-scrolling shooter published by Cartoon Network and released on the iOS App Store and Google Play on November 21, 2013.

 Note: First Grumpyface Studios Android game.

 Castle Doombad

 Castle Doombad is a tower-defense game where players take on the role of the villainous Dr. Lord Evilstein, as he arms his castle with deadly traps in an attempt to prevent heroes from retrieving their stolen princess.
 It was released December 13, 2013, for the iOS App Store and Google Play, and a "Free to Slay" edition was released in January 2014.
-The game went on to receive numerous "Best of 2014" awards including Metacritic's "25 Best Reviewed iOS games of 2014", and selected as one of Apple's "Best Apps of 2014".
+The game went on to receive numerous "Best of 2014" awards including Metacritic's "25 Best Reviewed iOS games of 2014", and was selected as one of Apple's top games of 2014.
 It was published by Adult Swim Games.